Actindo-AG/Documentation/README.md

 - *git push origin [branch_name]*
   Use this command to upload your Git commits to a repository in GitHub by replacing *[branch_name]* with the name of the branch you want to push to GitHub.
 The *git push* command is the opposite of the *git pull* command.

-- *git pull*
+- *git pull origin [branch_name]*
-  Use this command to download changes from the remote repository in GitHub to your local repo.
-The changes The *git pull* command is the opposite of the *git push* command.
+  Use this command to download changes from the remote repository in GitHub and merge them to your local repo.
+Replace the *[branch_name]* with the name of the branch to which you want to include the changes.
+The *git pull* command is the opposite of the *git push* command.

 - *git checkout*
   Use this command to switch to another branch.